Real-Serious-Games/task-mule/README.md

 ### Validation

-Tasks also have a `validate` parameter that provides a number of convenice functions for validation of configuration and system state.
+Tasks also have a `validate` parameter that provides a number of convenience functions for validation of configuration and system state.
 To validate input to your task you should implemented the task's `validate` function.

 As an example let's check that the correct configuration is present for the earlier ssh example: